 As of 2022, Uber is confirmed to be a behemoth in the mobility industry, spanning anywhere from ride-sharing to food delivery, and freight delivery.

-The fee, or take rate might vary based on geography, supply and demand but also the ability of Uber to have consolidated market shares.
+The fee or take rate might vary based on geography, supply, and demand, but also the ability of Uber to have consolidated market shares.

 Indeed, as of 2022, take rates are higher in the ride-sharing industry, where Uber has a more consolidated, dominating position.

-Whereas, in the delivery business, where competition is still intense, and Uber hasn’t yet consolidated market dominance, its take rates are slightly lower.
+Whereas, in the delivery business, where competition is intense, and Uber hasn’t yet consolidated market dominance, its take rates are slightly lower.

 As the financial crisis hit the world in 2022, Uber had to further re-focus its business units, thus performing various divestitures.